scontain/scone_mesh_tutorial/README.md

 #### Ensure Consistency Protection

-Our objective in this tutorial was to ensure the consistency of our program, username and password.
+One of our objective in this tutorial, was to ensure the consistency of our program, username and password.
 This means that we need to show that, as soon as the process of the service starts up, we detect if somebody tried to revert to an older version of the application.

-To simulate an attack on the consistency protection of one of the three resources, i.e., username, password or program code, we first deploy the application with a new version of the resource, and then maliciously try and deploy the
-application with the old version of the resource.

 > **NOTE:** Changing the values of the username, password and/or program
 > in any other way than running an unintended, previously valid, version
 > is prevented by the integrity protection, as opposed to the consistency
 > protection.

-> **NOTE:** It out of scope of this tutorial to show why a malicious user,
-> authorized as the system administrator of the CAS
+To simulate an attack on the consistency protection of one of the three resources, i.e., username, password or program code, we first deploy the application with a new version of the resource, and then maliciously try and deploy the
-> (as opposed to the system administrator of the application owner),
+application with the old version of the resource:
-> will also fail in attacking the consistency protection.

 1. To verify the consistency protection of the **password**, we would have to create and deploy a new version of the application,